Advertisement

 Ditch the douching

-The vagina is a pretty self-sufficent part of your body—it naturally regulates healthy bacteria that help protect it from infections and irritations.
+The vagina is a pretty self-sufficent part of your body.
+It naturally regulates healthy bacteria to help protect against infections and irritations.
 Douching, a practice that involves squirting a mixture of fluids like water and vinegar into the vagina, can actually encourage the growth of harmful bacteria.
-And even though health experts recommend that people skip douching, which can do more harm than good, about 1 in 5 people with a vagina use douches.
+And even though health experts recommend that people skip douching, about 1 in 5 people with a vagina use douches.

-If you’re pregnant or are planning to become pregnant, douching can increase the risk of preterm birth or ectopic pregnancy (when a fertilized egg grows somewhere outside of the uterus, most commonly in a fallopian tube).
-Douching may also increase your susceptibility to contracting sexually transmitted infections, including HIV.
+If you’re pregnant or are planning to become pregnant, douching can increase the risk of preterm birth or ectopic pregnancy.
+(Ectopic pregnancy occurs when a fertilized egg grows somewhere outside of the uterus, most commonly in a fallopian tube).
+Douching may also increase your susceptibility to contracting sexually transmitted infections (STIs), including HIV.
 Excessive douching may also lead to vaginal irritation and dryness.

-Newell notes that douching can also put you at risk for bacterial vaginosis and yeast infections.
-Your vagina naturally makes mucous to clean away any blood, semen or discharge, so as long as you’re taking regular showers or baths with warm water, your vagina will clean itself.
+Dr. Newell notes that douching can also put you at risk for bacterial vaginosis and yeast infections.
+Your vagina naturally makes mucus to clean itself, so you typically don't need to do much more than take regular showers or baths with warm water.

 calendar